ElliotKillick/windows-vs-linux-loader-architecture/README.md

 However, Windows has more synchronization mechanisms that control the loader, including:
 - Loader events ([Win32 event objects](windows/event-experiment.c)), including:
   - `ntdll!LdrpInitCompleteEvent`
-    - This event being set indicates process initialization is complete
+    - This event being set indicates loader initialization is complete
-    - `LdrpInitialize` (`_LdrpInitialize`) creates this event
-      - This event is created before process initialization
+      - Loader initialization includes process initialization
+      - This event is *only* set (`NtSetEvent`) by the `LdrpProcessInitializationComplete` function soon after `LdrpInitializeProcess` returns, at which point it's never set/unset again
     - Thread startup waits on this
-    - This event is *only* set (`NtSetEvent`) by the `LdrpProcessInitializationComplete` function soon after `LdrpInitializeProcess` returns, at which point it's never set/unset again
-    - This event is created in the nonsignaled (i.e. waiting) state
+    - This event is **not** an auto-reset event is and created in the nonsignaled (i.e. waiting) state
+    - The `LdrpInitialize` (`_LdrpInitialize`) function creates this event
+      - This event is created before loader initialization begins (early at process creation)
   - `ntdll!LdrpLoadCompleteEvent`
+    - This event being set indicates an [entire load/unload](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldr_ddag_nodestate-analysis) has completed.
+      - This event is set (`NtSetEvent`) in the `LdrpDropLastInProgressCount` function before relinquishing control as the load owner (`LoadOwner` flag in `TEB.SameTebFlags`)
+    - Thread startup waits on this
+    - This event **is** an auto-reset event and is created in the nonsignaled (i.e. waiting) state
     - Created by `LdrpInitParallelLoadingSupport` calling `LdrpCreateLoaderEvents`
-    - Thread startup waits on this
-    - This event is set in `LdrpDropLastInProgressCount` before relinquishing control as the `LoadOwner`
-    - This event is created in the nonsignaled (i.e. waiting) state
   - `LdrpWorkCompleteEvent`
+    - This event being set indicates the loader has completed processing (i.e. mapping and snapping) the entire work queue and all loader work threads are finished processing work
+      - This event is set (`NtSetEvent`) immediately before the `LdrpProcessWork` function returns *if* the work queue is now empty or all current loader worker threads are finished processing work
+    - This event **is** an auto-reset event and is created in the nonsignaled (i.e. waiting) state
     - Created by `LdrpInitParallelLoadingSupport` calling `LdrpCreateLoaderEvents`
-    - This event may be set (`NtSetEvent`) immediately before the `LdrpProcessWork` function returns
-    - This event is created in the nonsignaled (i.e. waiting) state
-  - All of these events are created by NTDLL at process startup using `NtCreateEvent`
+  - All of these events are created by NTDLL at loader/process startup using `NtCreateEvent`
-  - For in-depth information on the latter two events, see the section on [LdrpLoadCompleteEvent vs LdrpWorkCompleteEvent](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldrploadcompleteevent-and-ldrpworkcompleteevent)
+  - For in-depth information on the latter two events, see the section on [`LdrpLoadCompleteEvent` and `LdrpWorkCompleteEvent`](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldrploadcompleteevent-and-ldrpworkcompleteevent)
 - `ntdll!LdrpWorkQueueLock`
   - Implemented as a critical section
   - Used in `LdrpDrainWorkQueue` so only one thread can access the `LdrpWorkQueue` queue at a time